Table of Contents:

 Are You Obese or Do You Have Underlying Medical Conditions?

 You should always consult your doctor before beginning any extreme diet - and it can hardly be argued that a ketogenic diet is not on the extreme end of things – but if you suffer from insulin resistance or diabetes then you could stand to benefit greatly from low carb dieting.
-This is also true of obese people, whose bodies simply aren’t capable of effectively managing insulin and blood glucose levels.
+This is also true of obese people, who have impaired insulin management and dangerously high blood glucose.
 The vast majority of heavily overweight individuals see massive and immediate results from dramatically reducing their carbohydrate intake.

 Are You Ready?